ljt629ubc/MICB475_24W1_Team_14/README.md

 ## October 25th, 2024

 ### Agenda
+1. Prosposal debrief
+2. Project next steps
+   - Taxanomic anaylsis steps
+   - Functional analysis with PICRUSt2 steps
+   - Steps to create a classifier
-1. Can we use the dataset from the RR-1 and maybe RR-7 to train a classifier
+       - Can we use the dataset from the RR-1 and maybe RR-7 to train a classifier?